 Austrian Desserts: More Than 400 Recipes for Cakes, Pastries, Strudels, Tortes, and Candies, written by Toni Mörwald and Christoph Wagner, features some of Austria’s most well-loved traditional pastries along with newer creations and variations for the health-conscious.
-Highlights include Berry Lasagna with Strudel Dough Leaves, Vanilla Palatschinken, Raspberry Yogurt Torte, Fasching Doughnuts, Salzburg Gnocchi, Black Forest Cherry Truffles, Plum Dumplings, Capuchin Torte, Tiramisu Schnitten, and Banana Terrine with Pineapple Punch.
+Highlights include Berry Lasagna with Strudel Dough Leaves, Vanilla Palatschinken, Salzburg Gnocchi, Black Forest Cherry Truffles, and Plum Dumplings.
+I will also be sharing their recipe for Amaretto Triangles following the review.

 Toni Mörwald is an award-winning chef and restaurant proprietor in Austria.
 He also gives cooking seminars, has been featured on TV and radio, and is the author of several cookbooks.

 Christoph Wagner was a restaurant critic, cookbook author, crime novelist, and weekly columnist for Gourmet News.
 He lived from 1954 to 2010 and was awarded the Decoration of Honour in Gold for Services to the Republic of Austria in 2001.